loris-verga/TheDualityOfSimilarity/_includes/intro.md

 This reinforces the idea that each thematic community on Reddit has its own relational “profile”: some spread negativity, some are subject to it, and some are on both sides.

+### Sankey Diagram

+{% include basic_plots/sankey_nbr_negative_links.html %}

+This visual representation makes it possible to quantify the number of incoming and outgoing negative links between a chosen category and all others. <br>
+It offers a clear perspective on the role each category occupies in the hyperlink network, whether as a contributor or a receiver of negative sentiment.

 <hr style="margin:40px 0;">